fleetdm/fleet/handbook/engineering/README.md

 In these cases there are two differences in our process:
 - QA is done before merging the code change to the main branch.
 - Tickets are not moved to "Ready for release".
-Bug tickets are closed.
-Story tickets are moved to the Product board and put under "Confirm and celebrate" column.
+Bug are closed, and user stories are moved to the product drafting board's "Confirm and celebrate" column.

 ### Register a domain for Fleet